-- 9. Connect the extension pipe to the adaptor and seal the joint using the appropriate fire cement. - 10.
-Position the outer casing into the fireplace opening so that the front lip on the casing sits against the front of the opening. - 11.
-Mark the fixing hole locations in the base of the outer casing and fix in place using a suitable concrete screw anchor. - 12.
-Lift the firebox shell approximately 75mm into the outer casing so that it can then be pushed into the final position while taking care to lift the front edge so that it doesn't damage the hearth. - 13.
-Fit the flue spigot to the extension pipe and seal the joint using the appropriate fire cement. - 14.
-Secure the flue spigot to the firebox shell and secure the firebox shell to the outer casing. - Refit the the top baffle Note when refitting this baffle, it is recommended to tighten by hand and loosed 1/4 turn so that baffle will be r emovable if bolts become siezed. - r emovable if bolts become siezed. - 16.
-Fit the frame by inserting the bottom lip on the frame under the air control levers and sliding the other edges in behind the spring clips, push the frame into place in an even manner make sure it is moved in evenly all round so as not to stress the glass.
-There are 8 clips to secure the frame (see fig 8).
+- Connect the extension pipe to the adaptor and seal the joint using the appropriate fire cement. - Fit the flue spigot to the extension pipe and seal the joint using the appropriate fire cement. - 11.
+Position the outer casing into the fireplace opening so that the front lip on the casing sits against the front of the opening. - Mark the fixing hole locations in the base of the outer casing and fix in place using a suitable concrete screw anchor. - 13.
+Lift the firebox shell approximately 75mm into the outer casing so that it can then be pushed into the final position while taking care to lift the front edge so that it doesn't damage the hearth. - 14.
+Secure the flue spigot to the firebox shell and secure the firebox shell to the outer casing. - 15.
+Refit the Flue Restrictor Plate and refit the top baffle. - 16.
+Fit the frame by inserting the bottom lip on the frame under the air control levers and engaging the cut-outs on the back of the frame into the fixing points on the shell using the M6 screws (see Fig. 8)